guigitignore/JavaChatNT/README.md

 # JavaChatNT

 JavaChatNT implements both heavy client and server compliant with the DuckyChat protocol.
+You can find the protocol specifications in `docs` folder.

 ## Requirements